John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 #### Trust the dev certificate

+In order to be able to use this 'signed' certificate we have to tell Windows that we trust it.
+To do this, we will add the certificate we made to our list of trusted certificates on our machines manually.

-Double-click the public certificate file to see that it is your certificate.
+Double-click the public .cer certificate file to see that it is your certificate.

 Right-click on the .cer file to choose `Install certificate`.

 Choose `Local Machine`

-Choose the Certificate store: Trusted Root Certification Authorities
+For the Certificate store, choose `Trusted Root Certification Authorities`